hperaza/RSX280/progdev/t3xz/README.md

 * The runtime library sources.
 * The correct system include files for the target system (the ones in this repository are for RSX280).
 * The [ZSM4](https://github.com/hperaza/ZSM4) macro-assembler.
+* The CP/M version of RSX180/280 librarian LBR.
-* Digital Research's LINK or the CP/M version of RSX180/280 linker TKB.
+* The CP/M version of RSX180/280 linker TKB.
 * The runnable CP/M version of the compiler (there is a copy in the [bin](bin/) directory.)
 * A CP/M emulator such as John Elliot's [ZXCC](https://www.seasip.info/Unix/Zxcc/)